maxpoi/Oz-Twitter-Analysis/README.md

 ```
 .
 ├── ansible                             # The folder of all ansible scripts (for setting up & deploy server)
 │   ├── roles                           # The ansible roles folder, listing all the tasks
 │   │   ├── deploy                      # where all the deploy tasks are listed
 │   │   │   └── couchdb                 #
 │   │   │   │   ├── tasks               #
+│   │   │   │   │   └── main.yaml       #
+│   │   │   │   ├── templates           #
-│   │   │   │   └── templates   #
+│   │   │   │   │   └── xxx.xxx.j2      #
 │   │   ├── openstack                   # where all the setting up MRC tasks are listed
 │   │   │   ├── ...                     # ⬆
-│   │   │   └── remove          # where all the uninstall server tasks are listed
+│   │   │   ├── remove                  # where all the uninstall server tasks are listed
-│   │   │   │   ├── ...         # ⬆
+│   │   │   │   └── ...                 # ⬆
 │   │   └── set-up                      # where all the setting up each individual instance server tasks are listed
 │   │   │   ├── ...                     # ⬆
 │   │   │   └── ...                     # ⬆
 │   ├── vars                            # A folder listing all used Ansible environment variables
 │   ├── hosts                           # A customized Ansible inventory file; passed into playbook by using -i command
 │   ├── main.yaml                       # The main Ansible playbook file.
 It uses all the roles except the ones in the remove folder
 │   ├── uninstall_server.yaml           # If this playbook is run, all MRC instances, security groups, volumes will be removed
 ├── app                                 # The folder for the actual application
 │   ├── backend                         #
 │   │   ├── api                         #
 │   │   ├── crawler                     #
-│   │   └── mapreduce           # Unit tests
+│   │   └── mapreduce                   #
 │   └── frontend                        #
 ├── Twitter-API-Interfaces              #
 ├── .all-contributorsec                 # Automate generated file by all-contributor plugin
 ├── openrc.sh                           # An environment set up bash file; used in run.sh
 ├── run.sh                              # The main shell script.
 Must be run at the very start
 └── README.md
 ```